%@ Page Language="C#"%>

 Linking the pages

 Once all pages have been created, the next step is to link them taking into account their interrelations and hierarchy.
 As we saw, categories are represented by sub-processes.
-In order to connect them, these sub-processes have to be converted into reusable sub-processes.
+To connect them, these sub-processes have to be converted into reusable sub-processes.
 This way we can easily select the related diagram (page) from the sub-process properties.

 Bellow we will connect the Main page with the functional areas pages.